Creating Your Homebuying Wish List

 It would be best to get everyone’s input on wants vs. needs to ensure that all will be satisfied with this monumental life and financial decision.
 You might want to sit down as a group and consider the following.

-It may also be a good idea to get even more granular.
+• Setting: It may also be a good idea to get granular about your location.
 For instance, a potential homebuyer who has a dog may want to consider a neighborhood that has good walkability and sidewalks.

 A potential buyer who works from home may want to think about how close a coffee shop is so they can pop over for a snack.
 Websites like Walk Score can help people discover how close cafes, shops, restaurants, grocery stores, and public transportation are to their new address.